snorwin/jsonpatch/README.md

 ## Options
 ### Filter patches using Predicates
-The option `WithPredicate` set a patch `Predicate` which can be used to filter or validate the patch creation.
+The option `WithPredicate` sets a patch `Predicate` which can be used to filter or validate the patch creation.
-For each kind (`add`, `remove` and `replace`) of a patch a dedicated filter function can be configured.
+For each kind of patch (`add`, `remove` and `replace`) a dedicated filter function can be configured.
 The predicate will be checked before a patch is created, or the JSON object is processed further.

 #### Example